 - We recommend 7 Weeks Stronger Online Posture Improvement Course

-- Prefer Self Help?
-Read Stand Taller ~ Live Longer for more on functionally strengthening posture with focused motion exercise (also on Amazon, Kindle and Nook).
+- Self Help?
+Read Stand Taller ~ Live Longer for more on improving posture with exercise (also on Amazon, Kindle and Nook).

 - To get a great baseline posture picture assessment, check out the Self Assessment Ideas on StrongPosture.com